tarjeiba/Elementally/README.md

 # Elementally
-The finite element solver ELementally was merely written to get a better grasp of Python, it is not meant to solve any problems not already handled far more throroughly elsewhere.
+The finite element solver Elementally was written only to get a better grasp of Python, it is not meant to solve any problems not already handled far more throroughly elsewhere.